shrutikapoor08/Learn-Web-Development-Checklist/README.md

 7. **CAREER** Apply for a full time job.
 You are ready.
 8. **SKILLS** Continue iterating.
 9. **CAREER** Prepare for interviews

-## UX for Web Developers

-1. **Software UX Designers use**

-UX designers use the following software for the designing.
-As a UI developer, you will get either the files of design or style guide.
-Do review them.

-1) Figma

-2) Sketch App (Works only on Mac)

-3) Photoshop

- 2. **Colors**

- As a web developer, you should know that the designers use HEXA values of the color code.
-If you want to use RGBA (Red Green Blue Alpha) in your code then you need to ask the designers to provide that

- 3. **Units**

- As a web developer, you should know that designers use `px` as default units while designing.
-If you are using `em` or `rem`, you need to discuss this with your designer and ask about the base font size.
-This base font size will help you to convert from `px` to `em/rem`

- 4. **Consistency**

-As a web developer make sure that the designs have consistency in the size, colors, and UX.
-Eg: the font size and color of the headings on every page should be the same, the body's font size should be the same.

-You should review the designs given by the designers to make sure the consistency is there.

-5. **Styleguide**

-If you have a big project ask your UX team to share the style guide.
-Style- guide is the information about the color palette, font size, heading style, etc. This becomes the base guidelines for developers and testers.

-6. **Informative States**

-While working on the forms it is important to ask the designers about the error, success, or informative states design.
-Most of the time UX folks miss these states.

-7. **Wireframes**

-It is important to have the wireframes to understand the flow of the user's journey.
-Wireframes are like blueprint of the application.